Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

 ########

 .. note::
-    The visualzation/plotting interface of Torchmetrics requires ``matplotlib`` to be installed.
+    The visualization/plotting interface of Torchmetrics requires ``matplotlib`` to be installed.
 Install with either ``pip install matplotlib`` or ``pip install 'torchmetrics[visual]'``.
-If the ladder option is chosen the `Scienceplot package <https://github.com/garrettj403/SciencePlots>`_ is also installed and all plots in Torchmetrics will default to using that style.
+If the latter option is chosen the `Scienceplot package <https://github.com/garrettj403/SciencePlots>`_ is also installed and all plots in Torchmetrics will default to using that style.

 Torchmetrics comes with build-in support for quick visualization of your metrics, by simply using the ``.plot`` method that all modular metrics implement.
-This is method provides a consist interface for basic plotting of all metrics.
+This method provides a consistent interface for basic plotting of all metrics.

 .. code-block:: python